Tether yourself to the firm built for rental housing providers and the professionals who serve them.

 The law has become very nuanced.
 Managing rental relationships and helping housing providers power through their challenges is all we do, and it’s a craft we’ve honed for over three decades.

-As home to the most cumbersome rent and eviction regulations anywhere, many potential minefields await rental housing providers, but with proper counsel, landlords can optimize their income, avoid costly mistakes by being compliant with the law, and resolve acrimony in their rental relationships.
+As home to the most cumbersome rent and eviction regulations anywhere, many potential minefields await rental housing providers, but with proper counsel, landlords can optimize their rental income, avoid costly mistakes by being compliant with the law, and resolve acrimony in their rental relationships.

 Evictions for nonpayment of rent